Semporna

 Semporna [səmˈpornə, səmˈporna] (Pekan Semporna) is the capital of the Semporna District in the Tawau Division of Sabah, Malaysia.
 Its population was estimated to be around 35,301 in 2010.

+The federal constituency represented in the Dewan Rakyat is Semporna.

 History

 Semporna was founded soon after the British North Borneo Chartered Company established Sandakan, and initially settled by Chinese traders, most fleeing from Spanish attacks on the Sulu Sultanate.
 Before being named "Semporna", this area was known as "Tong Talun" in Bajau language which means "Hujung Hutan" in Malay or "at the end of the forest" in English.
 Panglima Uddang, Panglima Sallehangni and Panglima Sakti of Bajaus Kubang ancestry were responsible for this name.
 Governor Treacher renamed the place "Labuan Semporna" which is Malay for "perfect anchorage" but the word Labuan was subsequently dropped.
 Other sources translate "Semporna" as "Peaceful Place".

 Including other parts of eastern Sabah, this area was ruled by the Sultanate of Sulu before being handed over to the British North Borneo Chartered Company in 1876 by agreement.
 From that time on the area came under permanent British administration.
 Other western powers, including the Dutch, tried to conquer this area in June 1876 but were repelled by the British presence here.